martin5709/Group83-MLOps-02476/reports/README.md

 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

-s205421: in charge of creating pre-commit.yaml files, making actions on github, setup cookie cutter project (we later pivoted to another template), did profiling on the train and setup the first iteration of the dataloader and data class.
+Student s205421: in charge of creating pre-commit.yaml files, making actions on github, setup cookie cutter project (we later pivoted to another template), did profiling on the train and setup the first iteration of the dataloader and data class.

-s203822: In general in charge of a lot of different tasks and infrastructure.
+Student s203822: In general in charge of a lot of different tasks and infrastructure.
 The biggest of these being the Vertex AI management, hydra and typer configs, the model and training development, and GitHub actions for testing.
+I also used ChatGPT to help me write the two following Linux CMD Lines: Line 22 in `.github/workflows/check_python_requirements.yaml` and Line 22 in `.github/workflows/check_file_size.yaml`.

-s205717: Designated local tester, as the only group member with a GPU to train the very early models on, and the only one with a powerful enough pc to build docker images in a reasonable time.
+Student s205717: Designated local tester, as the only group member with a GPU to train the very early models on, and the only one with a powerful enough pc to build docker images in a reasonable time.
 Unittesting of API's, and code.
 Worked on model API and data drift monitoring API.

-s203768: Set up Wandb sweeping agent + artifact registry (which we never really used).
+Student s203768: Set up Wandb sweeping agent + artifact registry (which we never really used).
 Worked on model API and data drift monitoring API.
 Load test of model API.
 Attempted evaluation with CNNDetection.

-s243266: in charge of the docker files locally and in the cloud.
+Student s243266: in charge of the docker files locally and in the cloud.
 Cloud Build for docker images and triggers.

+Furthermore, ChatGPT was used in writing the following file: `tests/performancetests/locustfile.py`.